-Stigma in Nursing Students towards Patients with Mental Illness
+Stigma towards Patients with Mental Illness among Nursing Students

-Rania Rabie El-Etreby1, Adel Al- Wehedy Ibrahim2, Mohamed Mahmoud Shahda3
+Rania Rabie El-Etreby, Adel Al- Wehedy Ibrahim, Mohamed Mahmoud Shahda

-1(lecturer, Psychiatric and Mental Health Nursing, Faculty of Nursing, Mansoura University) 2(professor, Public Health Department, Faculty of Medicine, Mansoura University) 3(professor, Psychiatric Medicine, Faculty of Medicine, Mansoura University)
+(Psychiatric and Mental Health Nursing, Faculty of Nursing, Mansoura University) 2(Public Health Department, Faculty of Medicine, Mansoura University) 3(Psychiatric Medicine, Faculty of Medicine, Mansoura University)

-Abstract: Stigma towards patients with mental disease is a worldwide and multifaceted phenomenon and there is support that stigma and discrimination are also prevalent among health care team and health care students.
-Aim: to assess stigma toward patients with mental illness among undergraduate nursing students.
-Methods: Descriptive research design was used in this study.
-The sample consists of 309 nursing students in the academic year 2015- 2016 they were chosen by systematic random sampling using official students' listing.
-Tools: the data collected by the following tools, 1) socio- demographic characteristics of the students 2) Devaluation-Discrimination Scale, 3) Social Distance Scale, 4) Perceptions of Stigmatization by Others for Seeking Help and 5) Self-Stigma of Seeking Help.
-Results: The percentage of items showing signs of discrimination of mental patients like "I would eagerly believe a previous mental patient as my friend".
-Also large numbers of the students are" unwilling to accept mental patients as a close friend".
-Conclusion: The present study revealed that stigma is common among nursing students; also the results showed that there is no difference in stigma toward patients with mental illness among nursing students in the different grades.
+Abstract: Stigma towards patients with mental illness is a worldwide and multifaceted phenomenon and there is a support that stigma and discrimination are also prevalent among health care team and health care students.
+Aim: To assess stigma toward patients with mental illness among nursing students.
+Methods: Descriptive-correlation research design was used in this study.
+The sample consisted of 309 nursing students in the academic year 2014- 2015 they were chosen by systematic random sampling using official students' listing.
+Tools: The data collected by the following tools, 1) Socio-Demographic characteristics of the students 2) Devaluation-Discrimination Scale, 3) Social Distance Scale, 4) Perceptions of Stigmatization by Others for Seeking Help and 5) Self-Stigma of Seeking Help.
+Results: The percentage of items showing signs of discrimination of mental patients in which 60.2% of the students refuse to accept a previous mental patient as their friends Conclusion: The present study revealed that stigma is common among nursing students and there was no difference in stigma toward patients with mental illness among nursing students in the different academic years.
+Recommendation: Reorient the education system in such a way that during learning psychiatric nursing course, an issue like stigma is also effectively dealt with.